 Part of what makes the ASRL unique is that it is fully integrated with the Masters of Sociology program at ETSU.
 This benefits ETSU students in that they get hands on experience planning and conducting research, assisting with data analysis, and working with ASRL faculty on report writing and presentations.
 It benefits those interested in working with ASRL because while the expertise and services offered by the ASRL are not free, contract fees for service are low, in part because of our mission to provide training and research experience to both undergraduate and graduate students at ETSU.

 The ASRL is directed by Dr. Kelly Foster with oversight by ASRL Executive Director Dr. Scott Beck, and Dr. Leslie McCallister is a Senior Faculty Affiliate who has initiated and directed a number of the projects based at the ASRL.
-Ms. Morgan Jones is the Project Manager who works with faculty to oversee the daily management of projects.
+Ms. Morgan Jones is the Assistant Director who works with faculty to oversee the daily management of projects.
 Each faculty member associated with the ASRL offers a unique perspective and brings individual talents and experience to bear.
 In particular, faculty have extensive experience in community based research, evaluation research, government and non-profit work, public opinion polling, and community health research.
 For specific information on each faculty and staff member’s interests and experiences as well as their contact information, see below.

 Johnson City Police Department Targeted Community Crime Reduction Program Grant: In the fall of 2012, Drs.
 McCallister and Foster were contracted to conduct a preliminary community needs assessment of certain areas of Johnson City.
 The results of this assessment were used by the Johnson City Police Department to prepare a grant application with the Office of Criminal Justice Programs.
 In February of 2013, JCPD was awarded the Targeted Community Crime Reduction Program grant which officially kicked-off in April of 2013.
 ASRL was chosen as the evaluators for this 3-year community grant.
 This project is a comprehensive evaluation which includes in-person interviews, surveys, phone calls, web surveying, focus groups, as well as qualitative documentation of change in the target areas by photographs.